-The Sub-Saharan African Collection includes materials in all languages and all subjects in the humanities and social sciences published in the nations of sub-Saharan Africa, from Senegal and Mali to South Africa and Lesotho.
+The Sub-Saharan African Collection includes materials in all languages and all subjects in the humanities and social sciences published in the nations of sub-Saharan Africa.

 Most publications acquired are in English, French, Portuguese, or Afrikaans, with an increasing proportion of works in African languages.
 Publications about Africa that are published in other parts of the world are collected by the selector responsible for the country of publication.
 For information about Widener's collections from North Africa, please see the Middle Eastern Collection.